Cumberland District (VHSL)

-The A Cumberland District is a high school conference of the Virginia High School League which draws its members from the western part of Southwest Virginia.
-The schools in the Cumberland District compete in A Region D with the schools of the A Black Diamond District and the A Lonesome Pine District.
+The Cumberland District is a high school conference of the Virginia High School League which draws its members from the western part of Southwest Virginia.
+The schools in the Cumberland District compete in Region 1D with the schools of the Black Diamond District and the Hogoheegee District.

 In the 2013 VHSL realignment, the members of the Cumberland District also comprise Conference 48 for the first round of post-season competition.
 The Cumberland District is one of only two districts whose members also solely comprise a conference.